nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: Introduction

-Until recently, both data sets and models were simple enough to accommodate one-dimensional modelling, even when considering multiple dimensions: for example, time-resolved spectroscopy relies on taking spectra at different points in time and modelling each individually (e.g. \citealt{Mastroserio18}, \citealt{Rogantini22}) with existing spectral modelling software (e.g. \textsc{Xspec} \cite{Arnaud96}, \textsc{ISIS} \citealt{Houck00}, \textsc{Sherpa} \cite{Sherpa01}, \textsc{SPEX} \citealt{spex}).
-However, it is now clear that the physical processes at play produce complex data sets where dimensions are intricately interlinked, necessitating joint modelling of multiple dimensions simultaneously.
-Notable examples include reverberation mapping and quasi-periodic oscillation (QPO) phase-resolved spectroscopy, which produce both energy and time dependent signatures (e.g. \citealt{Stevens16}, \citealt{Ingram16}, \citealt{Mastroserio18}, \citealt{Nathan22}); in the near future, polarimetric timing will provide similar challenges, as the data will be a function of both timescale and modulation angle (\citealt{Ingram15}, \citealt{Ewing25}).
-To accommodate this new mode of working, the community urgently needs a flexible, modular software framework that enables a wide range of multi-dimensional analyses depending on the source under study and the specific scientific question.
+Until recently, both datasets and models were simple enough to accommodate for one-dimensional modelling, even when considering multiple dimensions: for example, time-resolved spectroscopy relies on taking spectra at different points in time and modelling each individually (e.g. \citealt{Mastroserio18}, \citealt{Rogantini22}) with existing spectral modelling software (e.g. \textsc{Xspec} \cite{Arnaud96}, \textsc{ISIS} \citealt{Houck00}, \textsc{Sherpa} \cite{Sherpa01}, and \textsc{SPEX} \citealt{spex}).
+However, it is now clear that the physical processes at play produce complex datasets where dimensions are intricately interlinked, necessitating joint modelling of multiple dimensions simultaneously.
+Notable examples include reverberation mapping and quasi-periodic oscillation (QPO) phase-resolved spectroscopy, which produce both energy and time-dependent signatures (e.g. \citealt{Stevens16}, \citealt{Ingram16}, \citealt{Mastroserio18}, \citealt{Nathan22}); in the near future, polarimetric timing will provide similar challenges, as the data will be a function of both the timescale and modulation angle (\citealt{Ingram15}, \citealt{Ewing25}).
+Support for these multi-dimensional datasets and models in existing libraries is very limited.
+At the same time, inferring the model parameters using these multi-dimensional datasets and models is a complex task often not well suited to standard approaches to inference and sampling: parameter correlations and multiple peaks in posterior probability distributions often make the posterior slow to sample, or lead to biased posteriors (e.g. \citealt{Reynolds12}, \citealt{Parker19}, \citealt{Lucchini23}, \citealt{Nathan24} \citealt{Albert25})).
+To accommodate analyses of X-ray data that involve two or more dimensions, and that robustly produce physically meaningful parameter distributions, the community urgently needs a flexible, modular software framework that enables a wide range of analyses depending on the source under study and the specific scientific question.

-The growing popularity of Python over the last decades has had a major impact on scientific software development, availability and practices.
+The growing popularity of Python over the last decades has had a major impact on scientific software development, availability, and practices.
 Releasing and contributing to open source packages is increasingly popular among researchers, and the coding and documentation standards in the astronomy community have seen very significant improvement.
-Owing to these improvements, analysis pipelines can easily be built within the same Python environment by combining features and functionality from different specialized packages.
+Owing to these improvements, analysis pipelines can easily be built within the same Python environment by combining features and functionality from different specialised packages.